tj16x/mars_algorithm/README.md

 **How to use MARS**

-First, you must ensure that the python modules "numpy" and "scipy" are installed on your local machine.
+First, ensure that the python modules "numpy" and "scipy" are installed on your local machine.
 A quick and easy way to do this is to use the "pip" python package manager.
 First, install pip by issuing the command
 ```
 foo@bar:~$ sudo apt-get install python-pip
 ```